Master of Science in Teaching & Learning with Teacher Licensure

 • Special Education: Grades K-12

 Individuals interested in these programs must hold a Bachelor’s degree from an accredited university, and meet our program entrance requirements.
-Once students finish the licensing portion of the program and successfully complete both CAPTL Capstone courses (EDC 7440 and EDC 7445), the Master of Science in Education with a Teaching and Learning emphasis will be awarded.
+Once students finish the licensing portion of the program and successfully complete the capstone course, the Master of Science in Education with a Teaching and Learning emphasis will be awarded.

 Program Learning Outcomes